TCLRainbow/BigBangMods-Discord/README.md

 BigBangMods-Discord

-**PLEASE NOTE THAT** you have to manually remove `com` package inside the shadowed JAR after you've built the project.
+**PLEASE NOTE THAT** for Forge you have to manually remove `com` package inside the shadowed JAR after you've built the project.